Neoperreo: Origins and characteristics

-Neoperreo emerged alongside the emergence of mainstream reggaeton; neoperreo is characterized by darker qualities and distances itself from popular pop artists.
-In addition, it has been characterized with a strong presence of queer and female artists, as well as lyrics that usually relate to subverting or re-appropriating general stereotypes—especially those relating to sexuality.
-The term was made through the form of hashtag by Tomasa del Real and Ms Nina, pioneering figures of the sub genre.
+Emerging in parallel with the rise of reggaeton as a mainstream genre globally, neoperreo is characterized by a darker production style that is less pop-oriented than that of the genre's most popular artists.
+In addition, neoperreo has been noted for having a strong presence of queer and female artists, as well as lyrics that often relate to subverting or re-appropriating gender stereotypes, especially those relating to sexuality.
+The term was coined as a hashtag by Tomasa del Real and Ms Nina, pioneering figures of the subgenre.

 Neoperreo is also characterized by its eclectic character.
-Besides the aforementioned influences, neoperreo usually takes elements from electronic music.
-In particular, during the beginning of the movement, various artists utilized the sound of witch house.
+In addition to the aforementioned influences, neoperreo frequently incorporates elements from electronic music.
+In particular, in the early stages of the movement, several artists utilized the sound of witch house.

 Development

-The singer Tomasa del Real performing at a concert en Santiago, Chile in July 2019.
+The singer Tomasa del Real performing at a concert in Santiago, Chile in July 2019.

-Neoperreo has links with dembow and classical reggaeton from the 2000s, especially with artists like Ivy Queen whose lyrics contain feminism and demands of sexual autonomy have been considered a precedent.
-The reggaeton of this age is considered by these artists to be close to the street spirit of gender, like a corporal dimension and unlike popular music.
-In this sense Del Real has indicated that in neoperreo "twerking has been converted into a social lubricant" that was being lost with new iterations of the genre.
-Their lyrics accentuate antiracism, feminism, and including parts from reggaeton from a prismatic perspective, stabilizing alliances and creating safe spaces for "the freaks, the weirdos, the misfits."
-For each of them, some analysts have attributed the subgenre to be "a revolution" in reggaeton, contributing to a paradigm of change at the time of gender relationships from a feminist and queer lens that places emphasis on sexual liberty.
+Neoperreo establishes links with dembow and classical reggaeton, particularly with artists like Ivy Queen, whose feminist lyrics and demands for sexual autonomy have been considered a precedent.
+Reggaeton from this era is considered by these artists to be closer to the street-oriented roots of the genre, more corporeal and embodie while being less influenced by pop sensibilities.
+In this sense, Del Real has indicated that in neoperreo, "perreo has been converted into a social lubricant" that was being lost with new iterations of the genre.
+Neoperreo artists' lyrics highlight the antiracist, feminist, and inclusive aspects of reggaeton through a celebratory, festive lens, building alliances and creating safe spaces for "the freaks, the weirdos, the misfits."
+For these reasons, some analysts have considered the subgenre to be "a revolution" in reggaeton, contributing to a paradigm shift in how the genre is approached from a feminist and queer perspective that places emphasis on sexual liberty.

-Very recently, it has developed into a genre linked to deconstructed club, that revisits languages of classic reggaeton from an experimental and abrasive lens, mixed with elements of other genres.
-Artists doing this include Safety Trance, Kamixlo, Kelman Duran, Dinamarca, or in a popular form Arca, in songs on her albums Kick I and Kick II.
+Very recently, neoperreo has been shaped by influences from deconstructed club, which revisits the language of classic reggaeton from an experimental and abrasive lens, mixing in elements of other genres.
+Artists doing this include Safety Trance, Kamixlo, Kelman Duran, Dinamarca, and most notably Arca, in songs on her albums Kick I and Kick II like "KLK" with Rosalía, "Prada", "Rakata", and "Tiro".

-Despite its underground origins, in the last few years the popularity of neoperreo has grown significantly, influencing popular albums such as Motomami by Rosalía, and artists like Bad Gyal and La Zowi.
+Despite its underground origins, in the late 2010s and early 2020s, the popularity of neoperreo grew significantly, influencing popular albums such as Motomami by Rosalía, as well as artists like Bad Gyal and La Zowi.

 Red Bull Music has been a patron of neoperreo artists.